Codium-ai/pr-agent/README.md

 "<pr_url>" is the url of the relevant PR (for example: https://github.com/Codium-ai/pr-agent/pull/50).

-In the [configuration](./CONFIGURATION.md) file you can select your git provider (Github, Gitlab, Bitbucket), and further configure the different tools.
+In the [configuration](./CONFIGURATION.md) file you can select your git provider (GitHub, Gitlab, Bitbucket), and further configure the different tools.

 ## Quickstart